Swarnabha-21/Task-1/README.md

 # Task-1
 This Assignment holds the code for the Task
 <br>
-given by the team of WebOps Club of IITM, and as it is initial, it is simple and easy
+given by the team of WebOps Club of IITM, and as it is initial, it is simple and lite